minecraftforum/rules-archive/rules/mapping_and_modding/rules.markdown

 ### WIP Mods

 Incomplete mods only.
 If the main features of the mod are not complete, it belongs in here.

-* Requires information
-* Topics do not require a download or images

-This section should be used to create your final topic.
-Add images and an early release download link if wanted.
 When the mod is complete, and the title is formatted correctly, download link and pictures are in the topic, report the topic for it to be moved to "Minecraft Mods".

 ### Content Packs